 Increase communication about the importance of attendance by using flyers, bright signage, and Board website notices.

-Boards are encouraged to use the Child Care Absence Worklist Report 272 available through the Workforce Reports portal to help track and notify providers and parents about absences.

 E-602: Parent Attendance Requirements

 Boards must ensure that parents are notified that they are required to report to the Board when child care is no longer needed.